BMW I4 350kW M50 83.9kWh 5dr Auto

 The M50 has self-levelling air suspension for the back wheels, and adaptive dampers.
 The whole system is well programmed for a sporty but tolerable ride, easing off the sharp edges of small pot-holes and ridges.

-As it goes fast, so it charges fast.
+Both versions of the i4 have the same battery, and it charges fast.
 It'll accept 200kW at peak.
-So on one of the 350kW stations sprouting across Britain you have the potential of picking up another 100 miles in 10 minutes in the i4 40, and 87 in the M50.
+So on one of the 350kW stations that are, er, we’re sure, um, available somewhere, you have the potential of picking up another 100 miles in 10 minutes in the i4 40, and 87 in the M50.
 Or half an hour from 10-80 per cent.
 The battery is 80.7kWh net.
 At a 50kW station, 10-80 per cent should be just over an hour.
+That’ll be you, getting the sideways rage glances.

 The i4 gets all of BMW's latest driver assist gadgetry.
 It works well, but is sometimes too keen.
 For example on a twisty single-carriageway the lane assist (which defaults on when you start the car as they all must by law these days) knocks you away from the smooth line.
 And it's a distracting pain to switch off, as we'll see in the interior section.